Migrate DBU DataQuality table filling process to near-online

 I have run a simple loon process successfully.

-#9 Updated by Andrew Blake almost 7 years ago
+#9 Updated by Andrew Blake about 7 years ago

 Far Detector DQ processing is now running on the minos-nearline machine.